X-ray spectroscopy: Characteristic X-ray spectroscopy

 When an electron from the inner shell of an atom is excited by the energy of a photon, it moves to a higher energy level.
-When it returns to the low energy level, the energy which it previously gained by the excitation is emitted as a photon which has a wavelength that is characteristic for the element (there could be several characteristic wavelengths per element).
+When it returns to the low energy level, the energy it previously gained by excitation is emitted as a photon of one of the wavelengths uniquely characteristic of the element.
 Analysis of the X-ray emission spectrum produces qualitative results about the elemental composition of the specimen.
 Comparison of the specimen's spectrum with the spectra of samples of known composition produces quantitative results (after some mathematical corrections for absorption, fluorescence and atomic number).

 Atoms can be excited by a high-energy beam of charged particles such as electrons (in an electron microscope for example), protons (see PIXE) or a beam of X-rays (see X-ray fluorescence, or XRF or also recently in transmission XRT).
 These methods enable elements from the entire periodic table to be analysed, with the exception of H, He and Li.

 In electron microscopy an electron beam excites X-rays; there are two main techniques for analysis of spectra of characteristic X-ray radiation: energy-dispersive X-ray spectroscopy (EDS) and wavelength dispersive X-ray spectroscopy (WDS).
-In X-Ray Transmission (XRT), the equivalent atomic composition (Zeff) is captured based on photoelectric and Compton effects.
+In X-ray transmission (XRT), the equivalent atomic composition (Zeff) is captured based on photoelectric and Compton effects.